drouhling/LaSalle/README.md

 - vect.v: in this file we prove that Mathematical Components' row vectors inherit Coquelicot's topological structures.

 - tychonoff.v: this file contains a proof of Tychonoff's theorem.
-(WIP)

 - pendulum.v : in this file we will apply LaSalle's invariance principle to an inverted pendulum.